UK's housing market remains subdued, amidst uncertainty surrounding Brexit

 That impacts rental returns, since rents have not risen as much as prices.
 Gross rental yields, i.e., the gross annual rental return on an investment in an apartment if fully rented out, are now quite low in London.

-Yet surprisingly, larger apartments sometimes have higher yields - particularly in the more expensive districts of London.
+Yet surprisingly, in the centre, larger apartments sometimes have higher yields - particularly in the more expensive districts of London.
 This defies the almost universal rule in other cities that smaller flats have higher rental returns.
 Why is it now different in London?
-Because of the UK's amazingly high stamp duties on super-expensive property purchases, which are dissuading high-flyers from buying.
+Because of the UK´s amazingly high stamp duties on super-expensive property purchases, which are dissuading high-flyers from buying.
 People prefer to rent if they are staying just a few years, because the total costs of renting high-end properties are lower than the total costs of buying and then selling them.
 High capital gains taxes on sale, and worries about Brexit, reinforce the message that in London, renting now makes sense for the rich.

 Foreign residential property investors in Britain have long faced a rising rumble of discontent from the British public about exorbitant housing prices in London, which rightly or wrongly is partly blamed on the large numbers of foreign buyers, as well as the continuous flow of immigrants into London.
 Both are hot-button issues.